SuperAj3/outrun/README.md

 # Outrun for Revival

+**THIS BRANCH IS NOT INTENDED TO BE SELF-HOSTED.
+This version of Outrun for Revival is only designed to work with 2.1.0.
+For a version of Outrun for Revival which is self-hostable, go [here](https://github.com/Mtbcooler/outrun/tree/self-hostable) instead.**

 ### Summary

 Outrun for Revival is a fork of Outrun, a custom server for Sonic Runners reverse engineered from the [Sonic Runners Revival](https://sonic.runner.es/) project back during the Open Beta.
 It is intended for use on the Sonic Runners Revival server, but can be used for your own private servers as well.